Home

 Homemade cleaning products should be staples for those interested in earth friendly cleaning and frugal homemaking.
 They are both inexpensive and generally less toxic to health and the environment than many other chemical options.

 Homemade cleaning solutions often start in your kitchen - most often with products that you already have.
-It is helpful to have a basic knowledge of the most common ingredients used to make the majority of green cleaning recipes.
+It is helpful to have a basic knowledge of the most common ingredients used to make the majority of eco friendly cleaning recipes.
+Most homemade cleaning products are for specific tasks, but there are several effective multi-purpose home made cleaning products that you will find very useful.

 I have collected most of these recipes from friends, relatives and various articles over the years.
 I would love to hear about green cleaning recipes that you have collected too.
 If you would like to share your favorites, please go to Your Homemade Cleaning Recipes